Jiao Lansheng: Political career

-After university in 1982, Jiao worked at China Nonferrous Metals Third Construction Company and than the Zhuhai Real Estate Development Management Office.
+After university in 1982, Jiao worked at China Nonferrous Metals Third Construction Company and then the Zhuhai Real Estate Development Management Office.

 Jiao joined the Chinese Communist Party (CCP) in February 1985.
 He got involved in politics in October 1993, when he was appointed deputy director of the Zhuhai Municipal Infrastructure Land Development Management Center.
 He assumed various administrative and political roles in Zhuhai, including director of Zhuhai Environmental Protection Bureau (2001–2004), director of Zhuhai Lingang Industrial Zone Management Committee (2004–2006), director of Zhuhai Gaolangang Economic Zone Management Committee (2006–2008), party secretary of Doumen District (2008–2012), chairman of the People's Congress of Doumen District (2008–2012), and secretary of the Political and Legal Affairs Commission of the CCP Zhuhai Municipal Committee (2011–2014).
 He also served as vice mayor of Yangjiang from December 2013 to April 2016.

 In April 2016, he was named acting mayor of Zhongshan, confirmed in the following month.

 In October 2018, he was recalled to Yangjiang.
 He was appointed party secretary, concurrently serving as chairman of its People's Congress.

 Investigation

 On 7 November 2022, he has been placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Wei Weihan, his successor in Zhongshan, was disgraced on 19 April 2024.

+On 6 April 2023, he was expelled from the CCP and removed from public office.
+He was detained by the Dongguan People's Procuratorate on May 8.